Real moduli space of stable rational curves revised: Hopf models for and

 In~\cite{FM} Fulton and McPherson defined a compactification of the space of configurations of points in a variety $X$ given as a consecutive composition of blowups of all the diagonals in $X^{n}$.
-For $X=\RR^{d}$ one has to consider real (spherical) blowups (bordifications).
-It is well known that the corresponding compactifications $\FM_{d}(n)$ together with their natural stratifications define manifolds with corners which assembles into a model of the little $d$-dimensional discs operad $E_d$.
+For $X=\RR^{d}$ one has to consider real (spherical) blowups (bordifications), as has been done by Axelrod--Singer \cite{AxelrodSinger}.
+It is well known that the corresponding compactifications $\FM_{d}(n)$ together with their natural stratifications define manifolds with corners which assemble into a model of the little $d$-dimensional discs operad $E_d$.
 In particular, $\FM_d(2)\simeq S^{d-1}$ and the forgetful maps $\FM_d(n)\to \FM_d(2)$ forgetting all but $i$-th and $j$-th points is denoted by $\pi_{ij}$.

-These operads were used by Kontsevich to obtain fibrant dgca models of $\Pois_d$ (respectively $\FM_d$) given by certain class of differential forms on $\FM_d$.
-The drawback of the dgca models of the operad $\Pois_d$ presented in the previous section~\ref{sec::Pois::Hopf} is that they are not fibrant, (essentially) due to the fact that the corresponding dg coalgebras are not cofree.
+These operads were used by Kontsevich to obtain fibrant differential graded commutative algebra ({\bf dgca} for short) models of $\Pois_d$ (respectively $\FM_d$) given by a certain class of differential forms on $\FM_d$.
+The drawback of the dgca models $\ho\Pois_d$ and $\Pois_d$ of the operad $\Pois_d$ presented in the previous section~\ref{sec::Pois::Hopf} is that they are not fibrant, (essentially) due to the fact that the corresponding dg coalgebras are not cofree.